 - Then, carefully roll the dough into a log.
 Press the dough edges together to seal.
 If the dough cracks at all while you roll it up, lightly press it back together and continue rolling.
 Also, make sure not to let the filling ooze out of the sides of the dough as you roll it up.

-- Next, lay parchment paper on top of a large baking tray and place the rolled up cookie log on top.
+- Next, lay a new sheet of parchment paper on top of a baking tray and place the cookie dough log on top.
 Place the tray with the log in the freezer for at least 15 minutes to solidify before cutting.

 - While the dough is in the freezer, preheat the oven to 350F.
-Then, remove the dough from the fridge, place it on a cutting board, and slice into 16 cookie slices that are about 1 inch thick.
+Then, remove the dough from the fridge, place it on a cutting board, and slice it into 16 cookie slices that are about ½ inches thick.

 - Cookies can be stored in a closed container at room temperature for 3-4 days, in the fridge up to 1 week, or in the freezer up to 1 month.